Loading market data...

 The Long-Cycle Supply Equation

-At the same time, average ore grades globally have gradually declined over the past several decades.
-This increases capital intensity per tonne of output.
+At the same time, average ore grades globally have gradually declined over the past several decades, increasing capital intensity per tonne of output.
+S&P Global (2023) estimates the average timeline from copper discovery to first production at 16 years.

 How Institutions Approach Physical Metal Allocation